fokoffi/sample-api/README.md

 })
 ```

 The only caveat is that the application would have to run with some form of elevated privileges because it's required to bind to port numbers below 1024.

-## 3.2 Logging

-As it stands, there's no implementation for logging.
-Python provides packages that are easy to import and connect to running code to solve this problem.
-Logging could be used to track behavior to track when the server experiences an unplanned outtage, or to keep track of false results.

-## 3.3 Denial of Service

-For a future release, if this code is to be publicly released, then additional code should be written to prevent a denial of service attack.
-A possible implementation could be to limit the number of requests served per second by a specific IP address.

-# 4 -- USAGE
+## 4 -- USAGE

-## 4.1 -- Installing as a service
+### 4.1 -- Installing as a service

-The following commands assume that the contents of the application folder from the zip file are installed in the path location `/usr/local/tools/builds/`.
+The following commands assume that the contents of the application folder are installed in the path location `/usr/local/tools/builds/`.

 From the command line, run the following commands: